Click on the down arrow for a much more detailed explanation of the answer.

 1 – John Blankenbaker described selling out to CTI and shipping all remaining parts and computers to them in South Carolina in his 2007 Felsenstein interview.
 He said “I think I probably delivered a few computers to them because I had sold about 44 out of that 50 and so I delivered some to them” (emphasis added.)
 This seems unusually vague for a meticulous engineer.
 But it does emphasize the original run of 50 computers which he had always been planned, and says he "sold about 44” before sending remaining parts and computers to CTI in South Carolina when Kenbak Corporation closed down.

 4 – John Blankenbaker made his first prototype computer, using the “Rev_” (no character after revision label) printed circuit board.
 This board required many modifications and jumpers to get it running.
 Blankenbaker then designed and fabricated a second “Rev A” printed circuit board which was almost correct and just required a few changes and jumpers to work.
-This was sort of a "revised prototype" or "second prototype" and only two examples of this “Revision A” computer have been found, neither of which Blankenbaker ever seems to have sold - one apparently was shipped to CTI along with left over computers and parts (Nielsen3,) and one he mailed to Boston’s “The Computer Museum” in 1986 for their contest (Serial #216.)
+This was sort of a "revised prototype" or "beta prototype" and only two examples of this “Revision A” computer have been found, neither of which Blankenbaker ever seems to have sold - one apparently was shipped to CTI along with left over computers and parts (Nielsen3,) and one he mailed to Boston’s “The Computer Museum” in 1986 for their contest (Serial #216.)
 All other computers (every single one he sold to customers) appear to have the error free “Rev B” circuit boards.

 Putting all of the above together, we can make reasonable guesses the number of computers made.

-Argument 1: Focusing on “sold about 44 of that 50” and delivered the rest and parts to CTI: If we take that as literal and accurate, we arrive at a very high number.
+Estimate 1: Focusing on “sold about 44 of that 50” and delivered the rest and parts to CTI: If we take that as literal and accurate, we arrive at a very high number.
 If he sold 44, and kept 3 computers for himself) that adds up to 47, and then if we add in the computer that he “gifted” to his employee of 4 months, we’re up to 48 computers.
 Then we add in the Kenbak-1 and CTI machines that CTI received or assembled, we have a total of 56 computers.
-This seems unlikely, as Blankenbakcker would have had to purchase 53 of the production “Rev_B” circuit boards, a non-round number.
-Perhaps this number is more useful as a "top limit" of number of computers made.
+This seems unlikely, as Blankenbaker would have had to purchase 53 of the production “Rev_B” circuit boards, a non-round number.
+Perhaps this number is more useful as a "upper-limit" of number of computers made.

-Argument 2: Perhaps 44 were made/completed, not actually sold: As a builder, Blankenbaker may have focused more on how many he completed and kept that number 44 in his head, but 35 years later during the Felsenstein interview, he was asked how many were sold and how many were sent to CTI.
+Estimate 2: Perhaps 44 were made/completed, not actually sold: As a builder, Blankenbaker may have focused more on how many he completed and kept that number 44 in his head, but 35 years later during the Felsenstein interview, he was asked how many were sold and how many were sent to CTI.
 This may have caught him off guard, so he said “about 44” rather than get into a lot of detail about the three he kept, and the one he gifted to his employee of 4 months.
 He didn’t mean to deceive, so said “about” to be keep his uncertain numbers honest.
 If he made/completed 44 machines, that might include the 3 he kept for himself (prototype, and Serial 183 and Serial 216) and the one he gifted.
 If we add the 8 computers we knew CTI had, we get 44 + 8 or 52 computers all together.

 Caveat....